ruhulaminparvez/Pythonista/README.md

 _Code written for Python 3.x is guaranteed to work in all future versions._
 _Both Python Version 2.x and 3.x are used currently._
 _It isn't hard to change from one version to another._

+## Datatypes 🦗

+__In Python Datatypes Mainly Organized Into Five Types__

+_1. None Type: an object does not contain any value_ _2.
+Numeric Type: int,float,complex_
+_3. Sequences : str,bytes,bytearray,list,tuple,range_
+_4. Sets : Does not allow duplicates_
+_5. Mapping : which can use map and reduce_